-In this article, we will discuss two approaches to validate user credentials in Active Directory using C#
+In this tutorial, we will discuss two methods to validate user credentials (Username and Password) in Active Directory using C# code.

 Step 1 – Add a reference to System.DirectoryServices dll into your project.